dinoboards/yellow-msx-series-for-rc2014/keyboard/notes-keyb.md

 ### Using the keyboard on RomWBW

-Although this kit is designed to work under MSX's software, it can be used in a stock RC2014 with a custom RomWBW build.
-See the fork at [GitHub](https://github.com/vipoo/RomWBW/tree/yellow-msx-boards)
+Although this kit is designed to work under MSX's software, it can be used in a stock RC2014 a correctly configured RomWBW build.

 ### What is the 'Yellow MSX Series of Boards'?